jonwillits/intro_to_bcs/CH7/lab7.md

 ## 3. The following questions all come from the experiment we took in class

 In the experiment there were three different study lists: 1) images, 2) words, and 3) nonwords.
+In class you had 4 items in each list to give you a feel for the kind of experiment experience and data.
+In this lab, we are going to be looking at simulated data from a version of this experiment where:
 For each stimulus type, you were shown a study list of 20 items.
 Then you were shown a test list.
 The test list contained 10 "old" items from your study list, and 10 "new" items.